 On any stop in Cambodia, seeing the temples in Angkor, located a stone’s throw away from Siem Reap, is a must-do.
 You will be left speechless and overwhelmed by the detailed temples in Angkor dotted around the area.
 Angkor stretches a whopping 400km and dates to the Khmer Empire from the 9th to the 15th century.
 This site was by far one of the most important sites in Southeast Asia.
 Here is a complete guide on which temples in Angkor to visit, where to stay, how to get a driver and costs of visiting.
+These places are amongst some of the must-see Siem Reap temples.

-This is the main temple in Angkor and it is said that this is the most important religious monument on Earth.
+This is one of the main Angkor temples and it is said that this is the most important religious monument on Earth.
 It’s also famous for those incredible sunrise snaps you might see throughout the internet.
 Thousands of tourists fight over the best place to get that perfect photo.
 Yes, it is worth getting up early and visiting then, not only because of the photos but it gets hot so it’s good to explore this temple just as the sun is going up and before the tour buses start to roll in.

 This 7th world wonder took 30 years to complete in the first half of the 12th century.
 This temple is by far the best preserved.
 It will take you a while to explore every inch of this place.
 The incredibly detailed carvings and intricate architectural design are jaw-dropping.
 We spent a good couple of hours walking around and you could quite easily get caught up just in this one place!